ppanko/intro-to-hpc/testJob-basic/README.md

 > ls testJob-basic
 ...

-## Send the files to Quanah via "scp"
+## Send all the files to Quanah via "scp"
 > scp -r testJob-basic <eraider>@quanah.hpcc.ttu.edu:.

 ## OR